Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

 Great Podcast Hosting platform from Pat Flynn

-He has wide experience, and through his expertise and challenges people are facing, he came up with a podcast player for people to have a better experience when listing to a podcast.
+He has vast experience, and through his expertise and knowledge of the challenges people face, he created a podcast player to improve people’s understanding of listening to podcasts.

 Fusebox FM is the ONLY podcast player that allows podcasters to capture their listeners’ email addresses to grow their business.

-Another great feature about Smart podcast player is that it works with WordPress.
+Another great feature of the Smart Podcast Player is that it works with WordPress.
 The Smart Podcast Player is explicitly designed for self-hosted WordPress websites.